Active shooter - Armed intruder

 Identify the threat

-An active shooter is one or more individuals who is actively and indiscriminately engaged in killing or attempting to kill people.
-In most cases active shooters use a firearm and display no pattern or method for selection of their victims and their intentions are to kill as many people as possible.
+An armed intruder is one or more individuals who is actively and indiscriminately engaged in killing or attempting to kill people.
+In most cases, armed intruders use a firearm and display no pattern or method for selection of their victims and their intentions are to kill as many people as possible.

 This is different from a hostage taking.
 In a hostage-taking situation, the armed individual uses hostages as leverage in exchange for something.
 The vast majority of hostage taking incidents are resolved through negotiation and end without injury to hostages.
 If you are in a hostage taking situation you should be calm, patient and compliant and wait for authorities to negotiate a peaceful end to the situation.

-Unlike a fire alarm, when everyone is instructed to evacuate, an active shooter incident presents three possible actions that you must consider, depending on your proximity to an exit and/or to the armed assailant.
+Unlike a fire alarm, when everyone is instructed to evacuate, an armed intruder incident presents three possible actions that you must consider, depending on your proximity to an exit and/or to the armed assailant.

 At Concordia, as soon as a serious threat to the life and safety of people on campus is confirmed, a campus emergency alert message will be initiated using the emergency notification system.
 For example:

-EMERGENCY ALERT: Dangerous Situation at SGW Campus – If on campus, SEEK A SECURE LOCATION immediately, if not on SGW campus, stay away and await further instructions.
+CONCORDIA EMERGENCY ALERT: Reports of an armed intruder on the SGW Campus – If on campus, SEEK A SECURE LOCATION immediately, if not on SGW campus, stay away and await further instructions.

 Because the objective is to alert everyone on campus, as quickly as possible, the alert message is sent campus wide and will not contain any specific information.
 The purpose of the campus alert message is to interrupt people caught up in their daily activities, alerting them that they are potentially in danger and triggering their survival instincts.
 After receiving the campus alert, you must determine if you are in immediate danger and take the necessary action to protect yourself.